Lebanon:Operations of the Islamic Resistance on Monday, Augu...

 Allah Almighty is Truthful

+- The Islamic Resistance fighters targeted at 2:00 p.m. the espionage equipment at the Ramyah Site with an offensive drone.

+- And in retaliation for the “Israeli” aggression in the city of Sidon, the Islamic Resistance fighters initiated an aerial operation with a squadron of offensive drones on the newly established headquarters of the 146th Division in the “Shraga” Barracks targeting the positions of its officers and soldiers, scoring accurate hits.

-- and in retaliation to the “Israeli” enemy’s attack and assassination in Qadmus, the Islamic Resistance fighters launched a coordinated aerial operation with swarms of offensive drones targeting “Ya'ara” Barracks [the headquarters of the 300 Western Brigade] and the Saint-Jean-d'Acre Base [a logistical base affiliated with the Northern Command].
-The operation accurately targeted the positions and accommodations of the enemy’s officers and soldiers, leading to confirmed causalities.
+- and in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes, the Islamic Resistance fighters initiated an aerial operation with a squadron of offensive drones on the newly established headquarters of the 91st Division in “Ayelet HaShaher” targeting the positions of its officers and soldiers, scoring accurate hits.

-- the Islamic Resistance fighters targeted on Monday, August 19, 2024 at 01:35 p.m. the Bayyad Blida Site with a Burkan Missile, scoring a direct hit.

-- the Islamic Resistance fighters targeted at 03:50 p.m. the “Ramim” Barracks with rocket weapons, scoring direct hits.

-- the Islamic Resistance fighters targeted at 05:15 p.m. the Zebdine Barracks in the occupied Lebanese Kfarchouba hills with artillery shells, scoring direct hits.

-- the Islamic Resistance fighters targeted at 05:55 p.m. the Al-Summaqa Site in the occupied Lebanese Kfarchouba hills with appropriate weapons, scoring direct hits.

 {And victory comes only from Allah – the Almighty, All-Wise.}